watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

     With Kubernetes you will have additional features at your fingertips beyond the pure Docker approach including:

-    - The Kubernetes dashboard includes web interface and remote APIs for managing, running, and scaling containers, including CICD integration options.
+    - The Kubernetes dashboard includes web interface and remote APIs for managing, running, and scaling containers, including CI/CD integration options.

     - The kubectl command line tool for engaging remote Kubernetes APIs and assisting with automation.